spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/09-edge.md

 The following steps need to be performed to provision a new Edge cluster:

 * Provide basic cluster information like name, description, and tags.
-Tags are currently not propagated to the VMs deployed on the edge device
+Tags are currently not propagated to the VMs deployed on the edge device.

 * Select a cluster profile created for the ‘Containerized’ or ‘Virtualized’ Edge environment depending on the type of cluster to be deployed.
 The profile definition will be used as the cluster construction template.